 Affordable tech support shouldn't be hard to find.
 That's why folks in Anchorage have trusted Alaska Computer Guy for computer repair services since 2005.
 As an Alaskan-owned and operated local business, we've built our brand upon customer service and quality solutions.
 It's easy to make an appointment for any of our services.

-Affordable tech support doesn't have to be hard to find.
-That's why folks in Anchorage trust Alaska Computer Guy for computer repair services.
-As an Alaskan owned business, we strive to make your entire experience as seamless as possible.
-Setting an appointment is easy; simply contact us with a brief description of your problem and we'll start working immediately to solve it.
-Whether it's a corrupted operating system or a virus that's got you down, you'll only pay if we can fix the problem.
-If not, we will suggest alternative solutions to get your home or office workstation back to working condition.
-We are proud to offer Alaskans quality computer service at competitive rates, and stand behind our No Fix, No Pay Guarantee!
+Just let us know a brief description of your problem so we can start working immediately to solve it.
+Whether you need a corrupted operating system fixed, a damaged hard drive replaced, or a pesky computer virus removed, you'll only pay if we can fix the problem.
+If not, we will gladly suggest alternative solutions to get your computer back to working condition.
+We are proud to offer Alaskans quality computer repair at competitive prices, and stand behind our No Fix, No Fee Guarantee!

 Solid state hard drives (SSDs) are a newer type of hard drive which use flash memory instead of a spinning platter to store information.
 With no moving parts and very fast read and write times, they use less power and break less frequently than regular hard drives do.
 Though still somewhat more expensive than mechanical hard drives, the price of SSDs dropped dramatically in 2019 and now is a very good time to upgrade to an SSD.